dmakvh/eureka/Understanding-eureka-client-server-communication.md

 ## Register

 Eureka client registers the information about the running instance to the Eureka server.
-In AWS Cloud, the information about an instance is available by accessing the URL _http://169.254.169.254/latest/metadata_.
+In AWS Cloud, the information about an instance is available by accessing the URL _http://169.254.169.254/latest/metadata_.Registration happens on first heartbeat (after 30 seconds).

+## Renews

+Eureka client needs to renew the lease by sending heartbeats every 30 seconds.
+The renews inform the Eureka server that the instance is still alive.